isonnymichael/floating-awesome-button/readme.txt

 * Download the plugin and extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation

 == Changelog ==

+= 1.2.0 =
+* CI/CD Integration in compliance with WordPress guideliness

 = 1.1.4 =
 * Add REST API support for multiple post types